 Coach Spotlight: Amy Trivedi on Top Tips for Managing Hypertension

 Omada Health Coach Amy Trivedi is based in the Bay Area and received her Master of Science in Public Health from Meharry Medical College in 2013.
-For the past five and a half years, she’s played a monumental role in supporting participants at Omada.
-As of this year, Amy has stepped up as a team lead on the coaching team, and has been leading the first ever group of Omada hypertension coaches who are pioneering the care team model for our participants with hypertension.
+For the past five and a half years, she’s played a monumental role in supporting members at Omada.
+As of this year, Amy has stepped up as a team lead on the coaching team, and has been leading the first ever group of Omada hypertension coaches who are pioneering the care team model for our members with hypertension.

 Amy, tell us about your journey with Omada.
 What led you to becoming a coach?

 I started off my career getting my Master of Science in Public Health as a stepping stone to medical school.
 I really enjoyed the preventative aspect of health, particularly health literacy and behavior change.
 Prior to Omada, I was a digital medical scribe.
 This experience really solidified the need for prevention-based care.
 The healthcare system is currently up against many constraints, which limits the ability to make a sustainable impact on patient’s lives.
-So, I reached out to Omada and was fortunate enough to begin coaching our at-risk participants.
+So, I reached out to Omada and was fortunate enough to begin coaching our at-risk members.
 I became a Certified Diabetes Care and Education Specialist through Omada, and now lead the health coaches in our Hypertension program.

 How did you decide to focus on hypertension?